Background pattern

 Do not use RotaTeq if

-• your child is allergic to any of the components of this vaccine (seesection 6.
-Contents of the pack and additional information).
+• your child is allergic to any of the components of this vaccine (see section 6.
+Contents of the pack and other information).

 • your child developed an allergic reaction after receiving a dose of RotaTeq or another rotavirus vaccine.

-• your child has had previously intussusception (a bowel obstruction in which a segment of intestine is introduced into another segment).
+• your child has had a previous intussusception (a bowel obstruction in which a segment of intestine slides into another segment).

-• your child was born with a gastrointestinal system malformation that could predispose to intussusception.
+• your child was born with a gastrointestinal malformation that could predispose to intussusception.

 • your child has any disease that reduces their resistance to infection.

 • your child has a severe infection with high fever.
-It may be necessary to postpone vaccination until recovery.
+Vaccination may need to be postponed until recovery.
 A mild infection such as a cold should not be a problem, but consult your doctor first.

 • your child has diarrhea or vomiting.
-It may be necessary to postpone vaccination until recovery.
+Vaccination may need to be postponed until recovery.

 Warnings and precautions